BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 ## React Native

-Now we can choose: JavaScript developers are able to develop on any native app with the React Native `packager` (`npm start` in the `react-native-views` directory) and native developers can develop either with the `packager` started or with a pre-built React Native bundle (if their developments don’t concern React Native) by switching a Schema (iOS) or a flavour (Android).
+Now we can choose: JavaScript developers are able to develop on any native app with the React Native `packager` (`npm start` in the `react-native-views` directory) and native developers can develop either with the `packager` started or with a pre-built React Native bundle (if their developments don’t concern React Native) by switching a Scheme (iOS) or a flavour (Android).

 # Continuous integration

 The next step was to find a way to improve the mobile development workflow.
 During our research, we found a SAAS tool named [buddybuild](https://www.buddybuild.com) that’s able to build the iOS & Android apps on each pull request.
 The setup for the native apps (before the React Native integration) or the React Native side project was really straightforward.
 It just magically works!

-With the 3 Git repositories of our brownfield app, it’s a bit more complicated than that.
+With the 3 Git repositories of our brownfield apps, it’s a bit more complicated than that.
 For this, buddybuild provides two useful hooks during the CI process.
 We just have to add a shell file in the repository:

 * `buddybuild_postclone.sh`: This is the hook that happens just after the cloning of the current repository by buddybuild
 * `buddybuild_prebuild.sh`: This hook is called after postclone and after buddybuild gets all dependencies (npm, Pod, Gradle …), but just before the build starts